fgrehm/vagrant-notify/README.md

 * Does not work properly on multi vm environments, it used to work on a Vagrant
   < 1.1 version and I'm planning to fix that as soon as I have a chance.

-* vagrant's `suspend` does not stop the notification server
+* `vagrant suspend` does not stop the notification server

 ## Contributing